Delhi: 1 nabbed in possession of 625 kg of firecrackers

-In a bid to keep a check on the alarming pollution levels in the city ahead of the festive season, the police arrested one person on Saturday in possession of firecrackers and explosive items weighing 625 kilograms.
+In a bid to keep a check on the alarming pollution levels in the city ahead of the festive season, the Delhi police arrested a person on Saturday for allegedly possessing firecrackers and explosive items weighing 625 kilograms without any license.

-The accused, Ravinder, a resident of South Ganesh Nagar in Laxmi Nagar area, was arrested for stocking firecrackers and explosive items in his shop located in the Sadar Bazaar area of the national capital.
+The accused, Ravinder, a resident of South Ganesh Nagar in Laxmi Nagar area, was arrested for stocking old firecrackers and explosive items in his shop located in the Sadar Bazaar area of the national capital, despite a Supreme Court ban on selling and burning of old stock.

 The raid was conducted under the directions of Delhi Police Head Constable Sandeep Chawla.